 Public Child Welfare Training Academy

 The Public Child Welfare Training Academy (PCWTA), sometimes referred to as the “Southern Academy” is one of five child welfare training academies in the state of California.
 Established in July 1996, it serves the counties of Imperial, Orange, San Bernardino, San Diego, and Riverside.
 Additional workforce development, including advanced training, is offered to the counties of Ventura and Los Angeles.
-The program works collaboratively with several Universities offering social work degree programs: San Diego State University, California State University, San Bernardino, Loma Linda University and California State University, Fullerton and California State University San Marcos.
+The program works collaboratively with several Universities offering social work degree programs: San Diego State University, California State University, San Bernardino, Loma Linda University, California State University, Fullerton and California State University San Marcos.

 The content and design of our services are intended to provide participants the knowledge, skills and values of the best in child welfare practice and research, with the ultimate goal of improving outcomes for children and families in the child welfare system.

 Levels of Workforce Development